 ITS Service Desk

-The ITS Service Desk provides phone-based and walk-up technology support services to students, faculty, and staff.
-The ITS Service Desk staff also offers support for ITS-managed printers and answers general computing questions.
+The ITS Service Desk provides phone-based technology support services to students, faculty, and staff.
+The staff also offers support for ITS-managed printers and answers general computing questions.
 Contact the ITS Service Desk for the following services:

 - Troubleshooting Northeastern University–provided accounts and applications, including email